Why Couples Cheat

 At the risk of sounding preachy, I will say that cheating is an ugly deal to face for both partners.
 Cheating can never make one happy.
 The person who cheats always feels guilty, and when the partner finds out – for however careful one might be, the truth will be out one day or the other – it is so difficult to go back to the earlier life and to earn the trust back.

 If you find yourself being attracted to someone outside your marriage, ask yourself: When have I last felt like that with my spouse?
 When have I sat down and enjoyed a meal with him/her, talking about everything and nothing?
 When have I laughed like that?
 If it has been too long, then you should try to connect back.
 Bring back the romance that you know you once had and you still can have.
 Relationships need work, but they are worth it.
 There is always the love, but we need to kindle the spark every now and then.

 Couples Counselling at the Centre

-A practitioner at the Centre having experience with couples and relationship counselling:
+The following are practitioners at the Centre who have experience with couples and relationship counselling:

 To get an appointment or to make enquiries, please call (03) 9820-5577.

 - Overcoming Relationship Challenges